 Developing an Integrated Population Model of Black Bears in New York

-Phylogeography of Black Bears in New York and the Northeast Region
+Landscape-level Genetics of Black Bears the Northeast US

 Forest Floor Leaf Litter and Veery Nest Structure

 Putative Nemertean Species, Lineus ruber and L. viridis